mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - make every declared variable const that is not changed!
 - check clang tidy for readability-qualified-auto, readability-non-const-parameter
 - But why not just use two different classes for the TDC display?
+- BV Tree should use reserve for nodes, it would be better to give a mesh directly to bvtree and it reserves space for nodes (twice input) and then copies it!

 don't store target with every sea_object, only the user interface or player needs it!